Building Stronger Schools Through Storytelling

 Our storytelling tool facilitates legacy preservation, enable students to communicate better and help small businesses succeed.
 Storytelling brings communities together by sharing people’s common histories, rather than their differences.
-Schools, students and students’ families and friends participate in Americans All at no cost and receive a free, 3-month trial to our Social Legacy Network.
+Schools, students and students’ families and friends participate in Americans All at no cost and receive a free, one-year trial to our Social Legacy Network.

 Local businesses, service providers and cottage industries participate in our program as Business Legacy Partners, for a nominal fee.
 They can leverage stories about their business or practice to build closer relationships with current and future customers and clients.
 They can also use our program to share discounts on their goods and services with Americans All Social Legacy Network members.

 Schools frequently ask businesses for financial support but rarely provide them with anything of value in return.
 Our grassroots approach enables schools to receive ongoing revenue from the fees paid by Business Legacy Partners.
 Americans All members can also continue their Social Legacy Network subscription for a small monthly cost ($4) after the free trial to continue to receive discounts from program partners.
 We gift 80 percent of our gross revenues to schools and communities that support our program.